 Rim Trail above Bear Gulch

-You may have the good fortune to meet a telescope-bearing volunteer stationed here tracking California Condors.
+You may have the good fortune to meet a telescope-bearing volunteer stationed here tracking California condors.
 These massive birds were near extinction before being rescued and reintroduced by a captive breeding program.
-Pinnacles National Monument was a primary release point for the condor, and the immense birds have reestablished themselves here.
-California Condors weigh about 20 pounds and have a wingspan of 9 ½ feet.
+Pinnacles National Park (then Pinnacles National Monument) was a primary release point for the condor, and the immense birds have reestablished themselves here.
+California condors weigh about 20 pounds and have a wingspan of 9 ½ feet.
 Park staffers and volunteers continue to monitor the progress of these daunting creatures, and it is important to be respectful of the birds if you are lucky enough to see one.
 The gargantuan birds are not always easy to spot, but High Peaks Trail is a great place to look.

 Turn right at the Scout Peak junction and head north across the peaks.
 The trail is steep and narrow in many areas over the next 1.3 miles, ascending to a height of 2,570 feet.
 Building this trail must have been quite an endeavor.
 There are steps carved into the rock and occasional railings to make the crossing possible.
 The scenery is incredible.
 This cluster of peaks is the tallest thing around, and the views are vast.